 We have an omnibus incentive plan that was approved by our Board of Directors effective as of October 15, 2009 and approved by our stockholders at the Annual Meeting of Stockholders held on November 30, 2009.
 Under the plan, we may grant nonqualified and incentive stock options and other stock-based awards to employees, non-employee directors and consultants.
 Our prior equity incentive plan was terminated effective as of November 30, 2009.
-We also had an employee stock purchase plan that was terminated effective as of June 30, 2009.

 We estimate the fair value of stock option awards at the date of grant using the Black-Scholes option valuation model.
 The Black-Scholes option valuation model was developed for use in estimating the fair value of traded options that have no vesting restrictions and are fully transferable.
 Option valuation models require the input of highly subjective assumptions.
 Black-Scholes uses assumptions related to volatility, the risk-free interest rate, the dividend yield (which we assume to be zero, as we have not paid any cash dividends) and employee exercise behavior.
-Expected volatilities used in the model are based mainly on the historical volatility of our stock price.
+Expected volatilities used in the model are based on the historical volatility of our stock price.
 The risk-free interest rate is derived from the U.S. Treasury yield curve in effect in the period of grant.
 The expected life of stock option grants is derived from historical experience.

-Our net income included stock based compensation expense of approximately \$48,000 for the three months ended December 31, 2010 and approximately \$110,000 for the six months ended December 31, 2010.
-Our net income included stock based compensation expense of approximately \$69,000 for the three months ended December 31, 2009 and approximately \$112,000 for the six months ended December 31, 2009.
+Our net income included stock based compensation expense of approximately \$56,000 for the three months ended September 30, 2011 and approximately \$62,000 for the three months ended September 30, 2010.